CoderTw0/HarrysPitBossUtils/README.md

 This was a project done in my freetime between work and school, please let me know if you encounter any errors!

+Right Ctrl is default key to open the clickgui, and can be changed.
+I need to add persistence for changes to this

 ## Features:
 * Saved settings between launches (toggled modules, height settings for the HUD)